-In 2017 the DRF awarded a grant Dr Aldo Faisal's team at Imperial College London to develop a novel biomarker to track the progression of Duchenne.
+In 2017/18 DRF awarded a grant Dr Aldo Faisal's team at Imperial College London to develop a novel biomarker to track the progression of Duchenne.
 The study is called 'KineDMD'.
 As part of the study, both ambulant and non-ambulant Duchenne patients wear sensor devices on each wrist and ankle to monitor their daily activities and movements outside a clinical setting.
 The aim is for this approach to complement or even replace classic clinical endpoints, more sensitively capturing functional changes, and increasing the number of boys eligible for clinical trials.
-Following successful recruitment of patients in 2017-18 and promising early data captured and analysed from the sensor devices, Dr Faisal proposed an extension of the study to include more patients for a longer period, and to gather more extensive data to be analysed.
-Following review by the SAB and Trustee Board, DRF plans to fund the extension in 2019.
+Following successful recruitment of patients in the first round and promising early data captured and analysed from the sensor devices, in Q2 2019 DRF agreed to fund an extension of the study to include more patients for a longer period up to 2021, and to gather more extensive data to be analysed.
 This study is currently being carried out as a clinical natural history study at the Clinical Research Facility of Great Ormond Street Hospital Trust, overseen by Professor Thomas Voit and Dr Valeria Ricotti.